Your 30 60 90 day plan for Supervisors

 Why is it important to invest in supervisor onboarding?

-Low staff morale, poor engagement, poorer productivity, and an overall deteriorating employee experience are all blamed on bad management.
+Low staff morale, poor engagement, poorer productivity, and a deteriorating employee experience are all blamed on bad management.

 It’s important to remember that poor management techniques aren’t necessarily the consequence of the supervisor’s mistake.